OmaymaS/onceupondata/content/post/2024-02-18-enshittification-of-everything/index.md

 - Why would you consciously contribute to the uglification of your work?
 - Why wouldn't you use a couple of brain cells to look for a stock image and give credit or pay a few dollars to buy a design/font/photo from an artist?
 The outcome would have been better!

-It is even more confusing for me, that the outcome in the presentations for every single speaker was objectively bad.
+It is even more confusing for me, that the outcome in the presentations for every single speaker, in the AI summer day, was objectively bad.
 They accepted this and even felt good about it!

-Same for many things I see online, where the quality is poor, the art is not impressive, the style is not unique!
+Same for many things I see online, where the quality is poor, the art is not impressive and the style is not unique!

 # So Where Do We Go from Here?

 Given all that, not only do we see degradation in the content, but also in the human's critical thinking and standards.

 For those who benefit from the hype, you are expected to see videos that don't make sense and cheer for them.
 You are supposed to feel compelled to use "AI" and be proud regardless of the result.
-You are should be hypnotized and feel impressed with each and every thing with a label of "AI"!
+You should be hypnotized and feel impressed with each and every thing with a label of "AI"!

 But it doesn't have to be like this!
 You have a choice see things through your own eyes.
 You have a choice to raise your standards.
 And you have a choice to ["resist the urge to be impressed"](https://medium.com/@emilymenonbender/on-nyt-magazine-on-ai-resist-the-urge-to-be-impressed-3d92fd9a0edd)! [^1]!